 Sue Smith was the first Yorkshire trainer to succeed in the Grand National since Neville Crump sent out Merryman II in 1960.
 She had been hoping to saddle Auroras Encore in the 2014 Crabbie’s Grand National when he would have tried to become the first dual winner since Red Rum in 1974.

-However, on the second of his outings this season, the Sky Bet Chase at Doncaster on 25 January, the 12-year-old horse ran well for a long before dropping back to finish ninth.
-He was found to be lame after the race and had incurred a leg injury which required an operation on Tuesday, 28 January to pin together a fracture of his fetlock joint of his off-fore leg.
+However, on the second of his outings that season, the Sky Bet Chase at Doncaster on 25th January 2014, the 12-year-old horse ran well for a long before dropping back to finish ninth.
+He was found to be lame after the race and had incurred a leg injury which required an operation on Tuesday, 28th January to pin together a fracture of his fetlock joint of his off-fore leg.